What is Sound?

 Acoustics is the study of these mechanical waves, including vibration, ultrasound (sound frequency higher than the human ear can detect), and infrasound (frequencies lower than the human ear can detect).
 A scientist working in these areas might be considered an acoustical engineer, while an audio engineer is concerned with recording, manipulating, and reproducing sound.

-Acoustic applications are found in virtually every aspect of modern life, from WiFi devices to a child’s slide whistle.
+Acoustic applications are found in virtually every aspect of modern life, from digital voice recorders to a child’s slide whistle.
 Acoustical engineers might also be concerned with reducing sound or the elimination of white noise due to electrical signal dissonance.
+There are many factors involved in understanding how sound works and how we perceive sound.

 Sound waves are generated by an oscillating source, such as our own vocal cords or the vibrating diaphragm of a stereo speaker.
 These vibrations travel through a surrounding medium such as air or even solid objects due to displacement of particles by the wave.
 While the average position of the particles doesn’t change, we’ve all seen that high-frequency or high-amplitude sounds can damage or destroy certain objects – including components of the human ear.
 Obviously the pressure and velocity of sound will differ according to the relative densities of the media through which it passes and the distance from the source.